MinaCien/Info-Systems-Project/implementation.md

     └── 📁Group project
         └── 📁code
-            └── 📁app   //this is the folder for all the implementation files └── index.html  //The main html page for the implementation stage which contains the listings of agencies └── pages.html
+            └── 📁app   //this is the folder for all the implementation files └── index.html  //The main HTML page for the implementation stage which contains the listings of agencies └── pages.html
-                └── script.js //The JavaScript file containing the functions that make the html pages interactive └── style.css   //The styling sheet for the html pages └── toc.html
+                └── script.js //The JavaScript file containing the functions that make the HTML pages interactive └── style.css   //The styling sheet for the HTML pages └── toc.html
-            └── 📁mockup   //this is the folder for all the mock up files └── mockup.html     //The static page version for the website └── script.js
+            └── 📁mockup   //this is the folder for all the mockup files └── mockup.html     //The static page version for the website └── script.js
                 └── style.css
-            └── 📁prototype     //this is the folder for all the prototypes files └── map.html
+            └── 📁prototype     //this is the folder for all the prototype files └── map.html
                 └── profile.html
                 └── prototype.html